Here are some frequently asked questions about RedisInsight.

 Our licensing works on the sum of used memory on the Redis instances you have added to RedisInsight.
 So if your license allows 15GB, you can add 5 redis instances using 3 GB RAM, or 1 redis server using 15 GB.

 Is RedisInsight a free tool?

 Where can I find the licence terms of RedisInsight?

 See the official RedisInsight Licence Terms document.

 Privacy and security

 We provide RedisInsight as a docker container that you install and run on your hardware or cloud account.
 We do not have any ability to connect to your installation of RedisInsight or look at data within your redis servers.

-We use google analytics so that we can understand how customers use the software.
-Per google analytics terms and conditions, we do not track any personally identifiable information.
+We use Google Analytics to understand how customers use the software.
+Per their terms and conditions, we do not track any personally identifiable information.